dataformsjs/dataformsjs/docs/jsx-loader.md

 Add a `debugger;` line in the code.
 If DevTools is open, then it will stop on the code just like if a breakpoint were manually set and if DevTools is now open then there will be no effect.

 This will allow you to debug the compiled JavaScript rather than the original JSX Code.
+When using this method the code will appear in a JavaScript Virtual Machine "VM" file and you will likely not be able to select it from the file list.

 ```js
 if (condition) {